Bob Burton Jr.: Other puzzles

 Burton was the national champion at the 2006 US National Championships in San Francisco for the Square-1.
 He is also credited with creating a method for the Pyraminx, known as the “Bob Burton Method.”

-One-handed cubing
+3×3×3 one-handed

-Burton also practices the art of one-handed cubing, in which the competitor can use only one hand to solve the cube.
+Burton also practiced the 3×3×3 one-handed event.
 He was among the best in the world, placing 5th overall (of 61) in the first round of the 2005 Rubik's Cube World Championship.
-Since then, he has dropped in the rankings, but competes in the one-handed contest nonetheless.

-Blindfolded cubing
+3×3×3 blindfolded

 In May 2006, Burton successfully solved the Rubik's Cube blindfolded in an official competition at the Trumbull Spring 2006 tournament in a time of 6 minutes 21.87 seconds.
 He had failed his first ten attempts before that, dating back to May of the previous year.
-Burton uses the Pochmann system to solve a cube blindfolded, which solves one piece at a time.
+Burton uses the Pochmann method to solve a cube blindfolded, which solves one piece at a time through a series of commutators.